 Near the Ecuadorian border with Colombia, there is an island so remote that villagers can only reach the mainland by a 45-minute canoe ride.
 Here in Pampanal de Bolivar, wood homes balance on stilts to protect from monthly flooding.
 Under the homes, children play amidst trash stuck in the mud and muck—there is no trash collection or sewage system here.

 A church in a neighbouring community had been reaching out for a year to this village, building relationships and sharing the gospel.
 And recently, through Compassion’s partnership with Stadia, this church has been able to plant a new church on this remote and impoverished island.

 You probably know (we hope!) that Compassion is all about the local church.
 All of our programs are done in partnership with local churches, and we ultimately exist to help these churches fulfill the mission God has given them—reaching out to heal the material and spiritual needs around them.

 One of our latest exploratory steps in supporting the local church in her mission is church planting.

 There are plenty of people in need in the world, but one challenge is being able to reach the neediest.
 Often, the poorest of the poor live in rural areas or communities with little infrastructure and few churches—or few churches that intentionally disciple children.
 But in order to best care for children’s needs, Compassion’s sponsorship program operates in churches that have things like classrooms, washrooms and a kitchen.

 This was becoming an obstacle in countries like Ecuador.
 Ecuador’s economy has been rising in recent years, but there are still many people living in desperate poverty in remote communities.
-At the same time, many churches in the developing world have a strong vision to plant churches.
+At the same time, many churches in these communities have a strong vision to plant churches.
 But in poor areas, these church plants often take the form of a group of people meeting in a pastor’s house, with few resources to build facilities.